kino-ma/fair_blind_signature/README.md

 # fair blind signature
-PoC of fair blind signatue written in TS on deno.
+PoC of fair blind signature written in TS on deno.